openSUSE/news-o-o/_posts/2009-12-14-reminder-opensuse-project-meeting-wednesday-december-16-2009-at-1600-utc.markdown

 [http://en.opensuse.org/Meetings/Project_Meeting_2009-12-16](http://en.opensuse.org/Meetings/Project_Meeting_2009-12-16)

 Please add topics as soon as possible.
-Also, if you have questions for the meeting, but canâ€™t attend (we know that the meeting times canâ€™t work for everyone) please add them to the agenda as well.
+Also, if you have questions for the meeting, but can’t attend (we know that the meeting times can’t work for everyone) please add them to the agenda as well.
 We also take live questions, of course.
 Logs of the meeting are posted to the wiki here:

 [http://en.opensuse.org/Meetings/Archive](http://en.opensuse.org/Meetings/Archive)

-New to openSUSEâ€™s IRC meetings?
-For more on our IRC meetings and how theyâ€™re run, see: [http://en.opensuse.org/Meetings/About](http://en.opensuse.org/Meetings/About).
+New to openSUSE’s IRC meetings?
+For more on our IRC meetings and how they’re run, see: [http://en.opensuse.org/Meetings/About](http://en.opensuse.org/Meetings/About).

 Not familiar with IRC?
 A good overview can be found at [irchelp.org](http://www.irchelp.org/).
 This site is not affiliated with openSUSE.
 For more information on Freenode, see http://freenode.net/.
 Alternatively, you can log into the IRC meeting via a Web-based interface at [webchat.freenode.net](http://webchat.freenode.net/?channels=opensuse-project).